itemzen/gridstack-blazor/README.md

 </body>
 ```

+Note that the `gridstack-extra.min.css` file is only needed if you intend to change the default number
+of grid columns from 12 to a lower value.

 ### Imports

-Add a reference to the relevant namespaces in the top-level `_Imports.razor` file
+Add a reference to the relevant namespaces in the top-level `_Imports.razor` file of your project

 ```razor
 @using GridStack.Blazor